GrigoriyIsayev/group_5_challenge_2_cardio/README.md

 ![](Images/dataframe.PNG)

-After getting our DataFrame clean we move on to breaking up the columns by our topics; Age, Gender, Race, and Overall.
-Export these filtered DataFrames into separate csv files, this was to cut down the data and distribute among our team mates.
-For example our Gender DataFrame is shown below:
+After the DataFrame cleaning process, we moved on to breaking up the columns by our topics; Age, Gender, Race, and Overall.
+We decided to breakdown the DataDrame into topics due to two reasons:
+1) the original file was large in size
+2) divide the project across the team.
+For example, our Gender DataFrame is shown below:

 ![](Images/genderDF.PNG)